Worn Out Shoes? 5 Signs It's Time To Replace Them

 How Long Do Walking Shoes Last?

+Most walking shoes last up to 500 miles, or around six months, depending on how active you are.
 The 500-mile limit is a rule of thumb to keep in mind when it comes to active footwear.
 Most athletic shoes, whether they’re for walking or they’re an all-purpose type of sneaker, need to be replaced when they have 500 miles of use.

 If you’re heavier, or you regularly walk more than that, plan to replace your shoes every three months.
 If you’re a runner, you’re going to put more wear-and-tear on your shoes than someone who just walks, so you should keep this in mind too.
 You should probably plan to replace your running shoes every three months, just to be on the safe side.
+If you run 40+ miles per week, or are training for a marathon, you may need to change your shoes even sooner, or alternate between two pairs.

-Beyond the 500-mile rule, there are other signs of when to replace shoes to be aware of:
+Beyond the 500-mile rule, there are other signs of when to replace shoes to be aware of.

 1. Heel breakdown